 Online retailer Bed Guru understands that no two people share the same sleeping requirements and see it not just as a belief but an obligation to ensure that everybody gets a great night’s sleep!
-They are running a campaign (#SleepGuru) to make us aware that it might be better to sacrifice some space so that we can increase the size of our bed.
+They believe that it might be better to sacrifice some space so that we can increase the size of our bed.

 The Husband and I have a super king size bed and whilst it fills the whole bedroom, more or less, there is just enough room for a couple of nightstands and a chair.
 This doesn’t bother us because of the joys of the extra bed space.